testifysec/action-wrapper/README.md

         with:
           # Action to run
           action-ref: "actions/hello-world-javascript-action@main"
-          input-who-to-greet: "World"  # Passed to the nested action
+          who-to-greet: "World"  # Passed to the nested action

           # Witness configuration
           step: "hello-world"